Characteristic Evolution and Matching: 3D Characteristic Evolution

 \subsubsection{Stereographic grids}

-Motivated by problems in meteorology, G.~ L. Browning, J.~J Hack and P.~N. Swartztrauber~\cite{browning} developed the first finite difference scheme based upon a composite mesh with two overlapping stereographic coordinate patches, each having a circular boundary centered about the North or South poles.
+Motivated by problems in meteorology, G.L.~Browning, J.J.~Hack and P.N.~Swartztrauber~\cite{browning} developed the first finite difference scheme based upon a composite mesh with two overlapping stereographic coordinate patches, each having a circular boundary centered about the North or South poles.
 Values for quantities required at ghost points beyond the boundary of one of the patches were interpolated from values in the other patch.
 Because a circular boundary does not fit regularly on a stereographic grid, dissipation was found necessary to remove the short wavelength error resulting from the inter-patch interpolations.
 They used the shallow water equations as a testbed to compare their approach to existing spectral approaches in terms of computer time, execution rate and accuracy.
 Such comparisons of different numerical methods can be difficult.
-Both the finite difference and spectral approaches gave good results and were competitive in terms of overall operation count and memory requirements For the particular initial data sets tested, the spectral approach had an advantage but not enough to give clear indication of the suitability of one method over another.
+Both the finite difference and spectral approaches gave good results and were competitive in terms of overall operation count and memory requirements.
+For the particular initial data sets tested, the spectral approach had an advantage but not enough to give clear indication of the suitability of one method over another.
 The spectral method with M modes requires $O(M^3)$ operations per time step compared with $O(N^2)$ for a finite difference method on a $N\times N$ grid.
-However, assuming that the solution is smooth, the accuracy of the spectral method is $O(e^{-M})$ compared to, say, $O(N^{-6})$ for a sixth order finite difference method.
-Hence, for comparable accuracy, $M=O(\ln N)$ which implies that the operation count for the spectral and finite difference methods are $O[(\ln N)^3]$ and $O(N^2)$, respectively.
-Thus for sufficiently high accuracy, i.e. large $N$, the spectral method requires fewer operations.
-The issue of spectral {\it vs} finite difference methods thus depends on the nature of the smoothness of the physical problem being addressed and the accuracy desired.
+However, assuming that the solution is analytic, the accuracy of the spectral method is $O(e^{-M})$ compared to, say, $O(N^{-6})$ for a sixth order finite difference method.
+Hence, for comparable accuracy, $M=O(\ln N)$ which implies that the operation count for the spectral and finite difference methods would be $O[(\ln N)^3]$ and $O(N^2)$, respectively.
+Thus for sufficiently high accuracy, i.e.\ large $N$, the spectral method requires fewer operations.
+The issue of spectral \emph{vs} finite difference methods thus depends on the nature of the smoothness of the physical problem being addressed and the accuracy desired.
+For smooth $C^\infty$ solutions the spectral convergence rate is still faster than any power law.

 The Pitt null code was first developed using two stereographic patches with square boundaries, each overlapping the equator.
 This has recently been modified based upon the approach advocated in~\cite{browning}, which retains the original stereographic coordinates but shrinks the overlap region by masking a circular boundary near the equator.
 The original square boundaries aligned with the grid and did not require numerical dissipation.
 However, the corners of the square boundary, besides being a significant waste of economy, were a prime source of inaccuracy.
 The resolution at the corners is only 1/9th that at the poles due to the stretching of the stereographic map.
 Near the equator, the resolution is approximately 1/2 that at the poles.
 The use of a circular boundary requires an angular version of numerical dissipation to control the resulting high frequency error (see Section~\ref{sec:dissip}).